Popular Summary of the Non-local Vacuum Paper

 itself but from the expanding big bang event horizon surrounding it.
 The key assumption is that the interior of the white hole is the reality of non-local vacuum

-- a region of pure probability filled with entangled Planck sized binary qubits.
+- a region of pure probability filled with entangled Planck sized qubits.
 The separability of the indestructible qubits could give rise to 3-D space but the

 source of 4-D spacetime (gravity) and matter/energy are the quantized bits of the event (vacuum) horizon.